Published On: Jul 29 2013 11:20:49 AM CDTUpdated On: Apr 08 2016 10:42:15 AM CDT

-Ever since he was elected pope in March, Francis has exhibited a marked departure from his predecessor, Pope Benedict XVI.
+Ever since he was elected pope in 2013, Francis has exhibited a marked departure from his predecessor, Pope Benedict XVI.
 Even his shoes, shown here, are symbolic of a simpler papacy in contrast to the bright red shoes favorited by Benedict.

 Pope Francis is somewhat of a headache for his security team, often making unscheduled visits among the masses.
 Here, he stepped out of his vehicle to kiss the head of a man with a physical disability as he arrived for his inauguration.